 MIXING IT UP

-The good news is that you can have the best worlds.
+The good news is that you can have the best of both worlds.
 Our most common booking is an acoustic band (acoustic duo usually) providing background music for roughly the first half of an event, working up to a fun, upbeat, singalong vibe – followed by a party DJ to get the dancefloor pumping.
 If you’re booking music for a full day wedding, have the live acoustic music at your ceremony and canapes, followed by a DJ at the reception.
 Mixing it up is the most cost-effective way of incorporating live music into your event while still achieving that dance party atmosphere you want later in the night.

 STILL UNSURE WHAT TO BOOK?